Did You Know These Facts About Squirrels?

 Red Vs. Grey

-You may remember being taught about grey and red squirrels in school.
-The former are our most common type of squirrel, with roughly 2.5 million estimated to be roaming our forests and gardens.
+You may remember being taught about grey and red varieties of the rodent in school.
+The former are our most common type, with roughly 2.5 million estimated to be roaming our forests and gardens.
 The latter number in at only 140,000, despite being our native squirrel species.

 This doesn’t bode well for red squirrels however as without human interference, they may be extinct in the UK in just a few years.
-Since grey and red squirrels can’t live together, it’s important that they’re given separate habitats to thrive and survive in.
+Since greys and reds can’t live together, it’s important that they’re given separate habitats to thrive and survive in.

 Squirrels are certainly one of the more volatile garden critters, but there’s definitely a lot to love about ‘em.
 For any questions, queries or concerns, contact us on Facebook.